Designing passive and complient net-zero energy and water buildings

 Leading an exciting new division at SAIT- we will develop new institutional energy standards, research opportunities and operational efficiencies in our cogen facility, create business case and partnership for deployed demand management clean technologies, smart building applications in addition to supporting continued adoption of sustainable building policy, engagement and facility development at SAIT.

 The Green Building Technologies Lab and Demonstration Center was really built as an educational and research tool.
 The goal was to build a future building today.
-What we really tried to do is build a passive house compliant net zero energy, net zero water building, with a bunch of research infrastructure in it to draw industry partners to the
+What we really tried to do is build a passive house compliant net zero energy, net zero water building, with a bunch of research infrastructure in it to draw industry partners to the college to work with us.

 We are quite lucky in the sense that we conserve actually seventy percent more energy than the typical building with this building.
 It basically runs on the equivalent of three toasters.
 The first year we benchmarked based on an average natural gas system here in Alberta so that anyone that comes in with a new furnace or a new ventilation system or domestic hot water heater can test it in comparison to trended data over years of performance.